arkenabd/vehicle-detection/README.md

-Aplikasi Web Deteksi Objek Kendaraan Sederhana Deskripsi Proyek
+Simple Vehicle Object Detection Web Application Project Description
-Proyek ini adalah implementasi sederhana dari aplikasi web untuk mendeteksi objek kendaraan dalam gambar menggunakan model Deep Learning pre-trained dari TensorFlow Hub dan framework web Flask di Python.
-Pengguna dapat mengunggah gambar melalui antarmuka web, dan aplikasi akan menampilkan gambar hasil deteksi dengan bounding box serta daftar objek yang terdeteksi.
+This project is a simple implementation of a web application to detect vehicle objects in images using a pre-trained Deep Learning model from TensorFlow Hub and the Flask web framework in Python.
+Users can upload images through the web interface, and the application will display the detected images with bounding boxes and a list of detected objects.

-Fitur Utama
+Key Features
-- Mengunggah gambar melalui antarmuka web.
+- Upload images through the web interface.
-- Menjalankan inferensi deteksi objek menggunakan model Deep Learning pre-trained.
+- Run object detection inference using a pre-trained Deep Learning model.
-- Menampilkan gambar hasil deteksi dengan bounding box dan label.
+- Display the detected images with bounding boxes and labels.
-- Menyajikan daftar objek yang terdeteksi beserta skor keyakinan.
+- Present a list of detected objects along with confidence scores.

-Prasyarat
+Prerequisites
-- Python 3.6+: Anda bisa mengunduhnya dari python.org.
+- Python 3.6+: You can download it from python.org.
-- pip: Biasanya sudah terinstal bersama Python.
-Virtual Environment (opsional, tapi sangat direkomendasikan): Seperti venv (bawaan Python) atau conda.
+- pip: Usually installed with Python.
+Virtual Environment (optional, but highly recommended): Such as venv (built-in Python) or conda.

-Instalasi
+Installation
-Ikuti langkah-langkah berikut untuk menyiapkan dan menjalankan proyek ini di lingkungan lokal Anda:
+Follow these steps to get this project up and running on your local environment:

 pip install Flask tensorflow tensorflow-hub opencv-python matplotlib numpy

-Struktur File
+File Structure
-Struktur proyek diharapkan seperti ini:
+The project structure is expected to look like this:

 .
-├── app.py              # Kode backend Flask
+├── app.py # Flask backend code
-├── templates/          # Folder untuk template HTML
+├── templates/ # Folder for HTML templates
-│   └── index.html      # Template frontend
+│ └── index.html # Frontend templates
-└── static/             # Folder untuk menyimpan gambar hasil (akan dibuat otomatis)
+└── static/ # Folder for storing output images (will be created automatically)

-Pastikan file index.html berada di dalam folder templates dan file app.py berada di direktori utama proyek.
-Folder static akan dibuat secara otomatis saat aplikasi dijalankan.
+Make sure the index.html file is inside the templates folder and the app.py file is in the root directory of the project.
+The static folder will be created automatically when the application is run.

-Penggunaan
+Usage
-Jalankan Aplikasi Flask:
+Run the Flask App:
-Buka terminal atau Command Prompt, navigasikan ke direktori utama proyek Anda (tempat app.py berada), pastikan virtual environment aktif, lalu jalankan perintah:
+Open a terminal or Command Prompt, navigate to your project’s root directory (where app.py is located), make sure the virtual environment is active, and then run the command:

 python app.py

-Anda akan melihat output di terminal yang menunjukkan bahwa server Flask telah berjalan dan alamat yang bisa diakses (biasanya http://127.0.0.1:5000/).
+You should see output in the terminal indicating that the Flask server is running and an accessible address (usually http://127.0.0.1:5000/).

-Akses Aplikasi:
+Access the App:
-Buka browser web Anda dan kunjungi alamat yang tertera di output terminal (misalnya, http://127.0.0.1:5000/).
+Open your web browser and navigate to the address listed in the terminal output (for example, http://127.0.0.1:5000/).

-Unggah Gambar:
+Upload an Image:
-Di halaman web yang terbuka, klik tombol untuk memilih file, pilih gambar yang berisi kendaraan dari komputer Anda, lalu klik tombol "Deteksi Objek".
+On the web page that opens, click the button to choose a file, select an image containing a vehicle from your computer, and then click the “Detect Objects” button.

-Lihat Hasil:
+View Results:
-Aplikasi akan memproses gambar, menjalankan deteksi, dan menampilkan gambar hasil dengan bounding box serta daftar objek yang terdeteksi di halaman yang sama.
+The app will process the image, run detection, and display the resulting image with bounding boxes and a list of detected objects on the same page.

-Model Deep Learning
+Deep Learning Model
-Aplikasi ini menggunakan model deteksi objek SSD MobileNet V2 FPNLite dari TensorFlow Hub.
-Model ini adalah model pre-trained yang dilatih pada dataset besar seperti COCO, yang mencakup berbagai kategori objek termasuk kendaraan.
-Penggunaan model pre-trained memungkinkan kita untuk langsung melakukan inferensi tanpa perlu melatih model dari awal.
+The app uses the SSD MobileNet V2 FPNLite object detection model from TensorFlow Hub.
+This model is a pre-trained model trained on a large dataset like COCO, which covers a wide range of object categories including vehicles.
+Using a pre-trained model allows us to directly perform inference without having to train the model from scratch.

-Dataset (Catatan)
+Dataset (Note)
-Meskipun aplikasi ini berfokus pada inferensi menggunakan model pre-trained, dataset teranotasi memainkan peran vital dalam pengembangan model Computer Vision.
-Contoh dataset yang relevan adalah "Vehicle Detection Image Dataset" yang tersedia di Kaggle (https://www.kaggle.com/datasets/pkdarabi/vehicle-detection-image-dataset).
-Dataset semacam ini berisi gambar dengan anotasi bounding box dan label yang akurat, yang sangat berguna untuk:
+Although this application focuses on inference using a pre-trained model, annotated datasets play a vital role in developing Computer Vision models.
+An example of a relevant dataset is the “Vehicle Detection Image Dataset” available on Kaggle (https://www.kaggle.com/datasets/pkdarabi/vehicle-detection-image-dataset).
+Such datasets contain images with accurate bounding box annotations and labels, which are very useful for:
-- Melatih model deteksi objek kustom.
+- Training custom object detection models.
-- Melakukan fine-tuning pada model pre-trained agar lebih spesifik pada jenis data tertentu.
+- Fine-tuning the pre-trained model to be more specific to a particular type of data.
-- Mengevaluasi kinerja model secara kuantitatif.
+- Quantitatively evaluating the model performance.

-Potensi Pengembangan Lebih Lanjut
+Potential for Further Development
-Proyek dasar ini dapat dikembangkan lebih lanjut dengan menambahkan fitur-fitur seperti:
+This basic project can be further developed by adding features such as:
-- Deteksi pada video atau live stream dari webcam.
+- Detection on videos or live streams from webcams.
-- Menambahkan lebih banyak kategori objek untuk dideteksi.
+- Adding more object categories to detect.
-- Menggunakan model deteksi objek yang berbeda atau melatih model kustom.
+- Use different object detection models or train custom models.
-- Meningkatkan antarmuka pengguna (UI) dan pengalaman pengguna (UX).
+- Improve user interface (UI) and user experience (UX).